 Tom started working for Wagner in 1994 and since 1997, has served as President, CEO and is currently Chairman and CEO of Wagner Forest Management, Ltd. The first phase of his forestry career was working for Scott Paper Company rising to the position of Forestry Manager for their 900,000 acres of timberland in Maine.
 Over the past 26 years, Wagner has grown from managing 400,000 acres of land in New England to a portfolio that has ranged from the Canadian provinces of Nova Scotia and Ontario, to the Appalachian region with a concentration in New England.
-Currently, Tom is on the board of directors of Yankee Farm Credit, the National Alliance of Forest Owners, and a senior advisor to the Carbon Containment Lab at Yale University.
+Currently, Tom is on the board of directors of Farm Credit East and the National Alliance of Forest Owners, and he is a senior advisor to the Carbon Containment Lab at Yale University.
 Mr. Colgan holds multiple degrees from Duke University, including a M.S. in Forestry.

 Rob was born and raised in Northern Ontario where he has spent his entire career working within the boreal forest.